WomensCodingCircle/getting-started/README.md

 ```bash
 git --version
 ```
-in a commmand line and if git isn't installed on your system yet, a dialog pops up which lets you install it as part of Xcode command line tools.
+in a command line and if git isn't installed on your system yet, a dialog pops up which lets you install it as part of Xcode command line tools.

 #### In Windows